Do you miss having a simple text editor on your Chromebook’s OS? Although Google scrapped its native app, there are still alternatives available.

 Unbeknown to many, a (very) simple text editor is built directly into the Chrome browser.
 Enter data:text/html, <html contenteditable> in your browser’s omnibox and you’ll be presented with an editable page just like Notepad and TextEdit.
 You can even save the document (as an html page) by hitting Ctrl+S. It’s worth bookmarking the link – although it’s basic it will work 100 percent of the time, giving you a fail-safe option in an emergency.

-If you’re looking for more app recommendations for your Chromebook, check out our list of the best Android apps to install on your Chromebook.
+If you’re looking for more app recommendations for your Chromebook, check out our list of the best Chromebook clipboard managers and the best Android apps to install on your Chromebook.
 And if you just need to capture your screen, you can take screenshots on Chromebook easily too.

 Image Credit: Happy Notepads by 19Melissa68 via Flickr